- Membership & News

 The Society of Early Americanists, American Literature Association meeting on May 21-24, 2015, in Boston, MA

-The Society of Early Americanists will be sponsoring three sessions at the next American Literature Association meeting on May 21-24, 2015, in Boston, MA (Thursday through Sunday of the weekend before Memorial Day).
-For further information about the conference, please consult the ALA website at www.americanliterature.org .
+The Society of Early Americanists will be sponsoring three sessions at the next American Literature Association meeting on May 21-24, 2015, in Boston, MA.
+The Call for Papers deadline was January 15th and has now passed; more information about panel configurations is forthcoming.

 1) Translation in Early America: Early Americans were a multilingual group: both American printing and the transatlantic book trade involved the circulation of texts in many languages.
 Early American readers sought to adopt new languages while early American writers adapted materials from one language into another for a variety of reasons.
 What has been called “the language encounter in the Americas” generated new topics for literature, theology, and the philosophy of language, and translation was seen as having a wide range of religious, political, and cultural implications.
 This panel seeks papers that interpret specific activities of translation, or read scenes of translation in early American literature.
 What methodological implications does translation have for early American literary studies?